YoushaaMurhij/Self_Driving_Car_Models/README.md

 ## Controller2d
 In this .py file, I implemented full logitudinal and lateral control of a simulated car in Carla software.

+# State Estimation and Localization for Self-Driving Cars

 ## Extended Kalman Filter EKF
 I implemented an Extended Kalman filter, which estimates the trajectory of a vehicle using odometry, range and bearing measurements.

 ## Error state EKF
 Implementation of ES-EKF to predict the vehicle position depending on Data from IMU, Lidar and GNSS sensors.

+# Visual Perception for Self-Driving Cars